compasjs/compas/docs/features/route-invalidations.md

 );
 ```

-All above examples can be miexed and matched, and the generator will guide you
+All above examples can be mixed and matched, and the generator will guide you
 in the right direction if some invalidation is invalid.

 - `useSharedParams` and `useQueryParams` are shorthand properties for populating